zoharsan/RetailAnalytics/README.md

 * Stockcodes in each basket are deduplicated.
 * Baskets are filtered out by size, keeping only baskets with more than 1 item and less than 10 items.

+Alternatively, the data preparation could be done using Spark.

 ## Hive Tables

 Two Hive tables are created.
 Sample data from these tables can be shown through the Ambari Hive view: